 The portraits of the two dogs, part of a commemorative fence, now watch over May’s neighborhood.

 Though May is sadly no longer with us, her legacy of love and caring lives on.
 May bequeathed a large portion of her estate to the BC SPCA, ensuring that her support of animals, something that mattered dearly to her in her lifetime, continues on for future generations of animals in need.

 Her thoughtful gift to our Cruelty Investigations department will help abused and injured animals throughout British Columbia for many years to come.
 Thank you, May, for being there for helpless animals throughout your life, for inspiring others to plan for their own legacies, and for ensuring your support of the BC SPCA carries on into the future.

-For more information on our Generosity in Action program, please contact Stephanie Trimble, Manager, Philanthropy, Revenue Development 1-800-665-1868.
+For more information on our Generosity in Action program, please contact Erin Walkey, Director of Philanthropy, Revenue Development 1-800-665-1868.